 Pelvic congestion syndrome (PCS) is a chronic condition that occurs in women when varicose veins form below the abdomen within the pelvic region.
 Varicose veins are veins that become swollen, twisted, and lengthened as a result of poor vein function.

 The syndrome often causes a constant dull pain in the pelvic area that is said to worsen at different times and in varying situations.
 It’s more likely to develop in women who have previously given birth.

-Experts believe it can be the source of pain in up to of women who have chronic pelvic pain.
+Experts believe it can be the source of pain in up to

 Women with PCS generally report that the dull pain is chronic but that it worsens in certain situations, including:

 - after standing up for a long time

 - in the days leading up to menstruation

 Besides the pain, women may experience other PCS symptoms as well as different combinations of these symptoms.
 The severity can also vary quite widely between individuals.
 These symptoms can include: